 The 511 Traveler Information System provides users with up-to-the-minute traffic alerts 24 hours per day, 7 days per week.
 Users can access the services’ phone system, website, mobile application and twitter account to learn about traffic conditions and avoid delays.

 511 offers users up-to-the minute reports on traffic conditions, travel times, construction events, links to other agencies and more.
 The system covers major highways in Florida and offers route-specific information to help motorists make informed travel decisions before leaving for their destination.
-Commuters can access 511 by dialing 5-1-1, login onto www.fl511.com, via Twitter or downloading the mobile application.
+Commuters can access 511 by logging onto www.fl511.com.

 Dynamic Message Signs (DMS) are electronic signs located along highway and arterial roadways to inform drivers of real-time traffic conditions that may impact traffic.
 Traffic operators at the SunGuide Transportation Management Center update the signs with traffic alerts and safety campaigns to help drivers avoid delays and promote awareness.

 DMS provide drivers with valuable information 24 hours per day, 7 days per week.
 The SunGuide TMC is committed to managing and operating this service to optimize traffic conditions and help drivers get to where they need to go safer, and more efficiently.